Linear and nonlinear analysis of thin-walled structures

 7. Theory of plasticity

-8. Elasto-plastic constitutive formulations of orthotropic materials
+8. Elasto-plastic constitutive formulations of orthotropic materials (sheet metals and metal components produced by additive manufacturing)

 9. Parameter estimation via Bayesian analysis